Chapter 9 Performance metrics

 We also include SE and bias as points of reference.

 RMSE takes into account both bias and variance.
 For aggregation and multi-level modeling, the RMSE is the same as the standard error, which makes sense because these estimators are not biased.
 For linear regression, the combination of bias plus increased variability yields a higher RMSE, with the standard error dominating the bias term (note how RMSE and SE are more similar than RMSE and bias).
-This is especially the case because RMSE is the square root of the bias and standard errors squared, which makes the difference between them even more extreme.
+The difference between the estimators are pronounced because RMSE is the square root of the squared bias and squared standard errors.
 Overall, aggregation and multi-level modeling have RMSEs around 17% smaller than linear regression—a consequential difference in accuracy.

 9.1.2 Less Conventional Performance metrics

 Depending on the model and estimation procedures being examined, a range of different metrics might be used to assess estimator performance.
 For point estimation, we have introduced bias, variance and MSE as the three core measures of performance.
-If an estimator generally does well, except for an occasional large mistake, these conventional measures will indicate very poor overall performance because they are based on arithmetic averages.
+However, all of these measures are sensitive to outliers in the sampling distribution.
+Consider an estimator that generally does well, except for an occasional large mistake.
+Because conventional measures are based on arithmetic averages, they will indicate that the estimator performs very poorly overall.
 Other metrics exist, such as the median bias and the median absolute deviation of \(T\), which are less sensitive to outliers in the sampling distribution compared to the conventional metrics.

 Median bias is an alternative measure of the central tendency of a sampling distribution.
 Positive median bias implies that more than 50% of the sampling distribution exceeds the quantity of interest, while negative median bias implies that more than 50% of the sampling distribution fall below the quantity of interest.
 Formally, \[ \text{Median-Bias}(T) = \M(T) - \theta \tag{9.6}. \] An estimator of median bias is computed using the sample median of \(T_1,...,T_R\).